Sharan3009/g4g-Graph/README.md

 }
 ```
 * Dijkstra's algorithm
-  - Time complexity V*E
+  - Time complexity V*V
-  - Time complexity can be improved to VlogE if used priority queue
+  - Time complexity can be improved to ElogV if used priority queue and adjecency list
 ```
 import java.util.*;
 public class Graph{